timetoady/mangaGraphQL/README.md

 ### To get this running:

-~~1.
-Clone this repo~~
+1. ~~Clone this repo~~
-~~2.
-Use npm start to serve to http://localhost:4000/.~~
+2. ~~Use npm start to serve to http://localhost:4000/.~~

-3. Access the Netlify-hosted front end (https://objective-lumiere-fb0645.netlify.app/) and navigate to "manga" in the upper left.
+3. Access the Netlify-hosted front end (https://objective-lumiere-fb0645.netlify.app/) and navigate to "manga" in the upper right.

 ## Queries